SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 Here, we declare `chars` as an array, and its reference is passed to the function `contain_any_characters`.
 Rust will drop `chars` at the end of the inner block, however matcher outlives the reference.
 Rust does not allow dangling references and thus it results in a compilation error.

-How do we decide if matchers should have a reference of the extra data or own the data?
+Question, how do we decide if matchers should have a reference of the extra data or own the data?

 We need to answer a few questions to take this decision:
 1. This crate will be used in testing (unit/integration/functional/any other).
 Is it ok if a matcher takes the ownership of extra data?
 2. Do you care about the consistency of ownership vs borrow concept?
-Do you want all the matchers to have a reference to extra data or take ownership?
+Do you want all the matchers to refer to extra data or take ownership?
 3. Are you going to build a concept that [combines various matchers](#matcher-composition) and can the different lifetimes of various matchers cause any problems?

-I recently finished an assertions crate called [clearcheck](https://github.com/SarthakMakhija/clearcheck) and I decided to to have matchers own their data.
+I recently finished an assertions crate called [clearcheck](https://github.com/SarthakMakhija/clearcheck) and I decided to have matchers own their data.
+My decision was primarily based on point 1.

 ### Matcher composition : using trait objects

 We now have matcher as a citizen in the code.
-I think it is worth building a concept that allows us to combine various matchers using operators:
+I think it is worth building a concept that allows us to combine various matchers using operators like:
 **and**, **or**.

-We can build a `Matchers` concept that contains a collection of `Matcher<T>` trait.
+We can introduce an abstraction `Matchers` that contains a collection of objects which implement `Matcher<T>` trait.

 ```rust
 enum Kind {